Why is this important?

-- The microbiome has a profound impact on drug behavior in an individual
+- The microbiome has a profound impact on drug behaviour in an individual

-- This project allows for data pooling from different organizations an elegant and difficult pre-competitive activity
+- This projects allows for data pooling from different organisations, an elegant and difficult pre-competitive activity

-- A better understanding of the microbiome will lower barriers to R&D innovation
+- Better understanding of the microbiome will lower barriers to R&D innovation

 What will the project achieve?